 jessica.wilson@manhattan.edu

-Jessica M. Wilson is an assistant professor of Civil and Environmental Engineering at Manhattan College in Riverdale, NY.
+Jessica M. Wilson is an assistant professor of Civil and Environmental Engineering at Manhattan Univestiy in Riverdale, NY.
 Her research interests are in water quality engineering, including the environmental impacts of energy-related wastewater disposal and the formation of disinfection by-products in drinking water and chlorinated wastewater effluent.
 She has also worked as an Environmental Chemist for Environmental Testing Laboratories.

 Publications and scholarly activities